alrawi/badthings-tools/dynamic_analysis/README.md

 2021-08-13 04:39:58 INFO: Done!
 ```

-Once the analysis is done, you will find a tar gzip archive in the `bin` file like so:
+Once the analysis completes, you will find a tar gzip archive in the `bin` file like so:

 ```bash
 $> ls -1 bin/